 Ethiopia is taking a key step toward conserving one of its natural treasures: making it more accessible to tourists.

 The Ethiopian Sustainable Tourism Alliance has facilitated a concession agreement to develop the first eco-lodge in Bale Mountains National Park.
 Jember Ltd., a private investment company based in the United Kingdom, is expected to begin construction on the 15-room, $1.2 million lodge in July and open it in mid-2013.
-(Watch a video on conserving land and creating livelihoods in Ethiopia >)

 The agreement was facilitated by Counterpart International’s Ethiopian Sustainable Tourism Alliance (ESTA).
 Bedilu Shegen, the head of the alliance, says “This agreement is an incredible success as a public-private partnership.”